rraptor06/nonhost.ml/README.md

 ## Credits
 - Lokey for Vulcain/TrinityV3/Phantom files.
 - Hide/Canteventry for the websocket for modmenus.

-- BullyWiiPlaza for the web files he gave me
+- BullyWiiPlaza for the web files he gave me.